-Formal examination of Highways England’s A303 Stonehenge scheme has been completed and the Transport Secretary’s decision is awaited (13 November 2020).
+Formal examination of Highways England’s A303 Stonehenge scheme has been completed and the Transport Secretary’s decision to proceed was given on 12 November 2020.
+A panel of Planning Inspectors recommended refusal on landscape and heritage grounds.

 The A303 Amesbury to Berwick Down Expressway Scheme would cross the famous Stonehenge World Heritage Site (WHS), designated for its outstanding complex of prehistoric monuments and sites.
 It would continue west, through fine chalk landscape.
 CPRE has joined the Stonehenge Alliance of NGOs to oppose the proposals.